Intermittent Fasting for Beginners 2024 Guide

 Can I exercise when doing intermittent fasting?

 Not only you can, but you also should and must!
 The more you will be into intermittent fasting, the more your body will feel energized.
-Make sure you add some form of resistance training to your routine to make sure your muscles won’t get shrunk because you’re eating less.
+Make sure you add some form of resistance training to your routine to ensure your muscles won’t get shrunk because you’re eating less.
 If you want to build muscle, keto is a great diet to follow together with intermittent fasting.
 Read more about the Keto Diet!

 What happens if I’m hungry while fasting?

 Usually, the body regulates itself and understands how to behave.
-You may experience starvation for the first 2-3 days and then everything will be normal.
+You may experience starvation for the first 2-3 days, and then everything will be normal.
 If you keep experiencing starvation, it means you do not intake a good amount of nutrients during your eating period: make sure you eat enough and eat protein that will support your fasting period without the risk of becoming hungry.

 How often should I do intermittent fasting?

 There’s no rule when it comes to intermittent fasting.
-I’ve adopted it as a lifestyle, so it’s really rare I stop doing it.
-So you can do intermittent fasting regularly or just now and then; it all depends on you but I’m sure that the more you are into this habit, the less you wanna quit.
+I’ve adopted it as a lifestyle, so I rarely stop doing it.
+So you can do intermittent fasting regularly or now and then; it all depends on you, but I’m sure that the more you are into this habit, the less you want to quit.